-Skoda Octavia VRS Review
+Skoda Octavia VRS Review and Prices

 The Skoda Octavia vRS blends the standard Octavia’s practical, well-built interior with a powerful engine and sportier driving characteristics.
 That said, other hot hatches are more exciting

 Find out more about the Skoda Octavia VRS

 The Skoda Octavia vRS is a brilliant option if you want a well-built, very practical family car – or even more spacious estate – that’s pretty quick, but not horrendously expensive to run.

 The vRS was released in 2013 and updated in 2017 with a new, somewhat startled-looking twin-headlight design, an upgraded eight-inch infotainment screen, LED headlights and a 10hp power boost.

 That increase means it now has 230hp, which is enough to get the Octavia vRS from 0-62mph in just 6.7 seconds, although fuel economy of more than 40mpg is easily achievable at a cruise.
 Go for an overtake at any legal speed, though, and the vRS’ power lets you speed past slower traffic quickly and safely.

 That’s even more true of the new vRS 245 model that, you guessed it, has 245hp along with a limited-slip differential that makes the Octavia grippier in corners.